Making New Jersey

 During Subtropical Storm Alberto in May 2018, our Energy Strong investments paid dividends when floodwaters covered the site of our Ewing Township substation, but didn’t reach new, raised equipment.
 Thanks to this Energy Strong work, no customer served by this substation lost power due to flooded equipment.

-Energy Strong II will harden the electric infrastructure from the effects of major weather events, improve resiliency by allowing for faster restoration of outages and ensure safe and reliable service by replacing facilities when they reach the end of their service lives.
-Hardening work includes rebuilding or eliminating 16 stations in flood zones, as well as modernizing the system by replacing 15 substations that average 60 years old.
-Resiliency work includes technology investments that will improve field communications, make the system smarter and more efficient, and allow the grid to handle more solar and other green energy.
+Energy Strong II will harden the electric infrastructure from the effects of major weather events, improve resiliency, allow for faster restoration of outages and ensure safe and reliable service by replacing facilities when they reach the end of their service lives.
+Hardening work includes rebuilding or eliminating 16 stations in flood zones, as well as modernizing the system by replacing up to 15 substations that average 60 years old as well as replacing upgrading the construction standard on some distribution circuits.
+Resiliency work includes technology investments that will improve field communications, make the system smarter and more efficient, and allow the grid to handle more solar and other distributed green energy sources.